canjs/canjs/docs/can-canjs/can-api.md

 ## Custom Element Bindings

-Similar to the bindings on normal elements in the previous section, you can listen to events on custom elements, read, write or cross-bind `ViewModel` data with [can-stache-bindings].
+Similar to the bindings on normal elements in the previous section &mdash; you can listen to events on custom elements, read, write or cross-bind an element's properties with [can-stache-bindings].

 The following shows examples of passing data to and from the `<my-counter>` element in the [api#CustomElementBasics Custom Elements Basics]